bcgov/public-cloud-techdocs/docs/azure/design-build-deploy/deploy-to-the-azure-landing-zone.md

 While we don't have a specific example for each tool, we recommend that you choose the tool that you are most comfortable with and that best fits your needs.

+!!! warning "Using Terraform for IaC"
-**Important:** If you are using Terraform to deploy your application to Azure, please take note of the following: [Using Terraform to Create Subnets](../best-practices/be-mindful.md#using-terraform-to-create-subnets) and [AzAPI Terraform Provider (using azapi_update_resource)](../best-practices/be-mindful.md#azapi-terraform-provider-using-azapi_update_resource).
+    If you are using Terraform to deploy your application to Azure, please take note of the following: [Using Terraform to Create Subnets](../best-practices/be-mindful.md#using-terraform-to-create-subnets) and [AzAPI Terraform Provider (using azapi_update_resource)](../best-practices/be-mindful.md#azapi-terraform-provider-using-azapi_update_resource).